DerBejijing/DerBejijing/README.md

 # DerBejijing

 ## About me
-Hello there!
-I am (more or less) known as Der_Bejijing.
-I am from Germany and one could translate my name to "The Bejijing".
+- I am a student from Germany and do programming/reverse engineering in my freetime.
-I enjoy programming in java, python, bash, Arduino and c(++) and make minecraft Datapacks.
+- I enjoy programming in java, python, bash, Arduino and c(++) and make minecraft Datapacks.
-Also I am interested in everything about linux and low-level stuff like assembly language.
+- I am interested in everything about linux and low-level stuff like assembly language.
-I spend/waste a lot of time digging through minecrafts source code.
+- I used to spend/waste a lot of time digging through minecrafts source code.

 <br/>